danieljordanviray/danieljordanviray.github.io/_posts/2025-06-06-Building-a-Self-Driving-Car---Lane-Detection-Using-Hough-Transform-(Inferring-Straight-Lines-in-an-Image).md

 #### Is the Hough Transform Algo Artifical Intelligence?

 For the record, this lane detection system is not AI.
-It is classical computer vision where we are actually hand-coding the rules-based algorithm.
+It is classical computer vision where we are actually hand-coding the rules-based program.

 AI would be feeding the computer data and having the computer learn the rules itself for lane detection.